plurmiscuous/CakeRouter/README.md

 CakeRouter - _Because cakes have layers too_
 ============================================

-Toy anonymous browsing network modeled after the Tor system.
+Anonymous browsing network modeled after the Tor system.

 ## About